Liz Truss resignation honours list criticised by ex-aides

 Allies say Ms Truss's list is "modest" but former aides are among those expressing anger that she is making any nominations at all.

-Two former advisors told the BBC they did not think she should be putting anybody forward, given her short time in office.
+Two former advisers told the BBC they did not think she should be putting anybody forward, given her short time in office.

 One said they were "relieved to no longer be working for her and having to defend the indefensible".